TCattd/HTMX-API-WP/README.md

 All of those parameters (with their values) will be available inside the template as an array named: `$hxparams`

-### Non visual response templates
+### Non visual (void) response templates

-Or background process-only templates, if you prefer.
+Or void templates, if you prefer.

 HTMX allows you to use templates that don't return any HTML, and only do some processing in the background, on you server.
 Check [Swapping](https://htmx.org/docs/#swapping) for more info.

-For this, you can use the `void` endpoint.
+For this, you can use the `void/` endpoint.
 For example:

 ```
 /wp-htmx/v1/void/save-user?user_id=5&name=John&last_name=Doe